joao5566/LuaAnim/README.md

 ### Animation.new(image, frameWidth, frameHeight, animations, frameDuration)
 Creates a new animation instance.

-- **New Feature:** You can now specify animations by row using `{startFrame, endFrame, rowNumber}` format.
+- **New Feature:** You can now specify animations by row using `{linha = rowNumber, frames = {startFrame, ..., endFrame}}` format.

 ### anim:update(dt)
 Updates the current frame of the animation based on elapsed time.

 ### anim:draw(x, y, scaleX, scaleY)
-Renders the animation on the screen.
+Renders the animation on the screen, automatically centering the frame relative to the body.

 ### anim:setAnimation(name)
 Switches to a specified animation by name.